Arrested for leaving home without a smartphone: Soldiers levy ludicrous charges in Ayeyarwady

 In the midst of this, residents of Ayeyarwaddy Region are reporting being fined—or abducted—on grounds that reach across the spectrum of possibility.

-Since the lockdown, soldiers, increasingly paranoiac in their search for those sympathetic to the region’s PDF, have begun fining residents on increasingly asinine charges.
-DVB has seen reports of citizens being fined for having dark skin or scars, walking the opposite direction on a one-way street, and, even, for not wearing shoes.
+Since the lockdown, soldiers—increasingly paranoiac in their search for those sympathetic to the region’s PDF—have begun fining residents on increasingly asinine charges.
+DVB has seen reports of citizens being fined for having dark skin or scars, walking the opposite direction on a one-way street, and even for not wearing shoes.

 Residents from Mawlamyine Island, Bogale, Maubin, and Pathein told DVB that, amongst implausible charges, civilians had been fined K500 for wearing face masks in public, while others had been fined up to K5,000 for carrying no phone—or, indeed, for being in possession of a keyboard phone lacking internet capabilities.